 It’s worth noting, though, that an SSN isn’t required for a thorough criminal background investigation.
 Contrary to popular belief, Social Security numbers are not linked to criminal histories.
 Criminal records are public records; however, Social Security numbers are confidential and private personal information.
 No criminal history is linked solely to a Social Security Number, and someone cannot search for criminal history by using the SSN.1

-What it Uses
+What It Uses

 Because of these considerations, criminal background checks rely on identifying facts such as a person’s name, fingerprints, or birth date.
 While providing more information to validate findings is usually beneficial, failing to provide a Social Security Number for a background investigation will not deem a criminal investigation fruitless.